 While I can’t travel to the USA I’m exploring the country through guest posts, with this one about the best things to do in Colorado Springs in winter written by Nikki from Attractions of America.

 Just south of Denver, Colorado lies a fun little town full of things to do, beautiful places to visit, and delicious food.
 Colorado Springs is a town that is a must on your travel list because it has so many options to choose from.
-Colorado Springs offers incredible outdoor adventures and one of a kind adventures that make for an amazing vacation or weekend getaway, especially if you visit Colorado Springs in winter.
-Here are the 10 best things to do in Colorado Springs during the winter for you to enjoy!
+Colorado Springs offers incredible outdoor activities and one of a kind adventures that make for an amazing vacation or weekend getaway, especially if you visit Colorado Springs in winter.
+Here are the best things to do in Colorado Springs during the winter for you to enjoy!

 Why Visit Colorado Springs in Winter?